Learn more about applying for an Envirolink grant.

 If eligible, council staff then need to complete a small advice grant application form.
 You can download this form below in both word and pdf format.

-Envirolink small advice grant application form
+Envirolink advice grant application form

 Council staff can request assistance from their Envirolink coordinator to fill out the application form.